celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 > I am personally planning to set up the lightweight Uptrace for the local light node.
 Just to play around and observe
 > things
+> UPDATE: It turns out it is not that straightforward and adds additional overhead.
+See #Other-Findings

 There is no strict decision on which of these backends and where to use.
 People taking ownership of any listed vectors are free to use any recommended solution or any unlisted.